jrgn9/cheater/README.md

 You can of course also add, delete and edit the files manually by going to the cheat_sheets directory.

+**Note:** I don't use file extensions for my cheat sheets.
+If you do, you have to write the extension as a part of the name when invoking the sheet.
+For example, neovim.txt needs to be invoked with `cheat --edit neovim.txt`.
+I recommend not using file extensions.

 ### 🧰 Options
 A list of all the options and a description of what they do.
+If you don't provide a file name as an argument, you will be prompted for one.

 | Short option | Long option  | Secondary options        | Description                                                                                                                                                                              |
 | ------------ | ------------ | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |